 Oxford County DA takes on domestic violence

-The office has three paralegal-secretaries: Rosemary Reese (since 1980), Lisa Mack (since 2007) and Suzanna Gallant, who began work in May, 2013.
-Our new victim-witness advocate as of May, 2013 is Jamie Hastings, who replaced retiring advocate Kaye McDonnell, who had been with the office since 1993.
+The office has three paralegal-secretaries: Rosemary Reese (since 1980), Lisa Mack (since 2007) and Suzanna Gallant, who began work in May, 2012.
+Our victim-witness advocate as of May, 2013 is Jamie Hastings, who replaced retiring advocate Kaye McDonnell, who had been with the office since 1993.
 Cathy Ring is the senior VWA.